Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: Numerical Results

 In order to quantify the power-performance trade-off between the robust and non-robust designs, in Fig.~\ref{BoundEpsilonEE} we plot the energy efficiency (EE) of the approaches, defined as the ratio between the throughput calculated from Eq.~(\ref{throughput}) and the transmit power per channel:

 We see that despite the increase in transmit power, the proposed robust SLP algorithm achieves a significantly higher energy efficiency.
 When the uncertainty $\epsilon_c$ in $\mathbf{H}_{pc}$ is fixed, the energy efficiency at the CBS decreases with greater uncertainty in $\mathbf{H}_{pp}$ since the CBS needs to consume more power to meet the SM constraint at the PUs.
-Interestingly, in our setting with $\delta_p^0=\delta_c^0=1.5$, if the uncertainty $\epsilon_p$ in $\mathbf{H}_{pp}$ is fixed, the energy efficiency at the CBS first increases as the error in $\mathbf{H}_{pc}$ increases and then decreases when $\log_{10}(\epsilon_c)\geq -0.7$.
-Considering that the effective SM (right side of Eq.~(\ref{BoundOptimization})) in the robust PMSLP algorithm is decided by both the norm bound of the CSI error and the preset SM, when $\log_{10}(\epsilon_c)\leq -1.1$, the preset $\delta_c^0=1.5$ is not large enough for the CIR to account for the CSI error in $\mathbf{H}_{pc}$, which results in a high BER for the CUs and lower EE.
-This illustrates the importance of selecting a suitable SM based on the CSI error bound.

-The remaining examples use the probabilistic SM constraints discussed in Section~\ref{Stochastic} based on the AQNM approximation, although the actual quantized CSI is generated using a non-uniform Lloyd Max quantizer \cite{max1960quantizing,lloyd1982least}.
-Fig.~\ref{StochasticSMvsBERatCU} shows the BER of the CUs as a function of the preset SM threshold at the CUs, assuming either $b=2$ or $b=3$ quantization bits per channel coefficient and different probability constraints.
-We see that the CUs reap benefits from the robust SLP design, achieving significantly lower BER.
-Again illustrating the trade-off of robustness with increase power, we see that in Fig.~\ref{StochasticSMvsPower} as the preset $\delta_c^0$ increases, the CBS in the robust SLP approach requires more power to meet the SM constraint the non-robust SLP.
+The remaining examples use the probabilistic SM constraints discussed in Section~\ref{Stochastic} based on the AQNM approximation, although the actual quantized CSI is generated using a non-uniform Lloyd Max quantizer \cite{max1960quantizing,lloyd1982least}. { In this case, the PBS and CBS are assumed to have $M_p=M_c=16$ antennas and the number of PUs and CUs are both set at $N_p=N_c=8$.
+The receiver is capable of correcting $Q=1$ bit error in each block \cite{salem2021error}.
+The probability $v$ was set with the value used in \cite{haqiqatnejad2020robust}.} Fig.~\ref{StochasticSMvsThroughputCU} shows the {throughput} of the CUs as a function of the preset SM threshold at the CUs, assuming either $b=2$ or $b=3$ quantization bits per channel coefficient and different probability constraints.
+We see that the CUs reap benefits from the robust SLP design, achieving significantly {higher throughput}.
+Again illustrating the trade-off of robustness with increased power, we see in Fig.~\ref{StochasticSMvsPower} that as the preset $\delta_c^0$ increases, the CBS in the robust SLP approach requires more power to meet the SM constraint than the non-robust SLP.
 In order to fairly compare different SLP methods, we plot the EE at the CBS in Fig.~\ref{StochasticSMvsEE}.
-It is clear that the greater the preset SM, or the higher the quantization resolution, the higher the EE.
-The robust SLP approach performs particuarly well for $b=3, \delta_c^0=1.7$, yielding an increase in EE by a factor of about 10 compared with the non-robust SLP.
+It is clear that the greater the preset SM, or the higher the quantization resolution, the higher the EE. { For the case of $b=2$, the EE of the non-robust SLP is nearly 0, but the robust SLP approach performs particularly well even with very low-resolution CSI}.